 Identical letters dated 7 April 2023 from the Permanent Observer of the State of Palestine to the United Nations addressed to the Secretary-General, the President of the General Assembly and the President of the Security Council

-Ref.
-SGC.86/23 7 April 2023

-Excellency,

 While the Security Council remains silent and the world looks on, Israel remains undeterred, carrying on with its daily barbarity and criminality against the Palestinian people, escalating its violence, punishment and threats against them under every possible illegal and racist pretext.

-Since my last letter, on 5 April, Israeli occupying forces (IOF) have perpetrated numerous more raids on Al-Aqsa Mosque/Al-Haram Al-Sharif and assaults on Palestinian worshippers and a series of military air strikes on the Gaza Strip, terrorizing our people and threatening even more loss of life and destruction.
-Yet again the holy month of Ramadan and Easter celebrations are being marred for Palestinian worshippers and the Muslim and Christian faithful around the world by deliberate decisions of Israel, the occupying Power, to violate the sanctity of holy sites and to use force against civilians who are simply exercising their rights to religion and worship.
+Since my last letter, on 5 April, Israeli occupying forces have perpetrated numerous more raids on the Aqsa Mosque/Haram al-Sharif, assaults on Palestinian worshippers and a series of military air strikes on the Gaza Strip, terrorizing our people and threatening even more loss of life and destruction.
+Yet again, the holy month of Ramadan and Easter celebrations are being marred for Palestinian worshippers and the Muslim and Christian faithful around the world by the deliberate decisions of Israel, the occupying Power, to violate the sanctity of holy sites and to use force against civilians who are simply exercising their rights to religion and worship.

 The international community’s warnings and calls for de-escalation and calm are being blatantly ignored by Israel, the occupying Power.
-It has no interest in de-escalation and no regard for the international community, no less for international law and the rights of the Palestinian people.
-Its only interest is in seizing every opportunity to exert its dominance over the Palestinian people and its control over their land and holy sites through increasingly violent and vulgar shows of force and the tightening of its arbitrary, unlawful restrictions on Palestinians’ access to Jerusalem, to Al-Aqsa Mosque/Al-Haram Al-Sharif and to churches in the City, along with the closure of other Palestinian cities and areas, including Nablus, Jericho and the Jordan Valley.
+It has no interest in de-escalation and no regard for the international community, much less for international law and the rights of the Palestinian people.
+Its only interest is in seizing every opportunity to exert its dominance over the Palestinian people and its control over their land and holy sites through increasingly violent and vulgar shows of force and the tightening of its arbitrary, unlawful restrictions on Palestinians’ access to Jerusalem, the Aqsa Mosque/Haram al-Sharif and churches in the city, along with the closure of other Palestinian cities and areas, including Nablus, Jericho and the Jordan Valley.

-Rather than peaceful celebrations at the convergence of Ramadan, Easter and Passover, we are witness again to Palestinian men, women and children being beaten, chased, humiliated and viciously attacked, terror bombings on Gaza spreading fear and panic, and the very presence of our people in their homeland under violent assault.
+Rather than peaceful celebrations at the convergence of Ramadan, Easter and Passover, we are witness again to Palestinian men, women and children being beaten, chased, humiliated and viciously attacked; terror bombings of Gaza spreading fear and panic; and the very presence of our people in their homeland under violent assault.

-At this moment, war-mongering Israeli politicians and military commanders are not seeking to de-escalate.
-On the contrary, they are threatening more violence and punishment, mobilizing army forces and inciting their settler militias, preparing for more aggressions against a defenseless people.
-Hostile declarations against Palestinians by Israeli officials, including extremists in the government, leave no doubt as to the predominant Israeli choice – never one for peace, always one for war, trampling international law and human rights in pursuit of a military solution that aims at nothing less than submission and surrender of our people to this illegal settler-colonial occupation and apartheid regime.
+At this moment, warmongering Israeli politicians and military commanders are not seeking to de-escalate.
+On the contrary, they are threatening more violence and punishment, mobilizing army forces and inciting their settler militias, preparing for more aggressions against a defenceless people.
+Hostile declarations against Palestinians by Israeli officials, including extremists in the government, leave no doubt as to the predominant Israeli choice – never one for peace, always one for war, trampling international law and human rights in pursuit of a military solution that aims at nothing less than the submission and surrender of our people to this illegal settler-colonial occupation and apartheid regime.

 This dangerous situation threatening the lives of our people and regional and international peace and stability compels us to make yet another appeal to the international community.
 We call on the Security Council and all States to act with responsibility and urgency to protect the Palestinian people in the face of this aggression and to uphold international law as the only path to justice and peace.